-- The dental lamina degenerates by mesenchymal invasions in late bell stage. - As the teeth continue in development they lose their connection with the D.L., sometime the remnant stayed in the jaw and gingiva called Serres' pearl's, also named as epithelial rests of Serres.
+- The dental lamina degenerates by mesenchymal invasions in late bell stage. - As the teeth continue in development they lose their connection with the in the adult life it could proliferate for any reason and developed as pathological cyst.

+D.L., sometime the remnant stayed in the jaw and gingiva called Serres' pearl's, also named as epithelial rests of Serres.